tejuingalagi/github-repository-searcher/README.md

 Stored fields:

-- GitHub Repository ID (Unique)
+* GitHub Repository ID (unique)
-- Name
+* Name
-- Description
+* Description
-- Owner
+* Owner
-- Language
+* Language
-- Stars
+* Stars
-- Forks
+* Forks
-- Last Updated
+* Last Updated

-**UPSERT Behavior**
+**Update Instead of Duplicate**

-If repository already exists → record is updated instead of duplicated
+If a repository already exists, its details are updated instead of inserting a new record.
-(implemented using unique constraint on `github_repo_id`)

 ---

 ### 3. Retrieve Stored Repositories

-Supports database-level filtering:
+Supports filtering:

-- Filter by language
-- Filter by minimum stars
+* Language
+* Minimum stars
-- Sorting
+* Sorting
-- Pagination
+* Pagination

-All filtering happens in database (JPA query) for performance.
+All filtering is performed in database queries for efficiency.

 ---